hypi-universe/docs-legacy/_posts/2019-09-20-how-will-your-life-change-with-application-of-iot.md

 <!-- /wp:heading -->

 <!-- wp:paragraph -->
 <p>In conclusion, we observe that from utilities to healthcare.
-From production to public administration there is now many sectors and fields of work involved in the technological innovation of the IoT (internet of things), with different levels of maturity. </p>
+From production to public administration there is now many sectors and fields of work involved in the technological innovation of the IoT (internet of things), with different levels of maturity.&nbsp;</p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->